Join MRQ

 Description

-Our radio operators monitors the marine radio airwaves for calls from recreational boaters in distress and logs vessel movements.
+Our radio operators monitor the marine radio airwaves for calls from recreational boaters in distress and log vessel movements.
 You’ll manage messages and information from marine radios and other devices, maintain logbooks and records, support search and rescue communications, and provide coordination support.

 Media